Ryan Jeffers Player Props: Twins vs. White Sox

 Ryan Jeffers At The Plate

-- Jeffers is batting .260 with eight doubles, a triple, five home runs and 18 walks.
+- Jeffers has eight doubles, a triple, five home runs and 18 walks while batting .260.

 - Jeffers will look to extend his four-game hitting streak.
-He's batting .235 with one homer over the course of his last outings.
+He's batting .235 with one homer in his last games.

-- In 51.0% of his 51 games this season, Jeffers has picked up at least one hit.
-He's also had 10 multi-hit games.

-- Looking at the 51 games he has played this season, he's homered in five of them (9.8%), and in 2.9% of his trips to the plate.
+- In 9.8% of his games this season, he has hit a long ball, and 2.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.